juseljuk/watsonx-orchestrate-workshop/part2-first-agent/README.md

 ## Agent Basics

-A watsonx Orchestrate agent is an AI assistant that can:
+A watsonx Orchestrate agent is an AI assistant that can:<br>
-- Understand natural language
+- Understand natural language<br>
-- Execute tasks using tools
+- Execute tasks using tools<br>
-- Collaborate with other agents
+- Collaborate with other agents<br>
-- Access knowledge bases
+- Access knowledge bases<br>
 - Follow specific instructions

 ## Step 1: Understanding Agent Structure